 In addition to Tmall, another of China’s local e-commerce giants is JD.com, which holds 24% of queries.
 Like the first, it is a generalist platform that boasts the sale of products of all kinds, from food to beauty, even from international brands.
 Its core business, however, is linked to the market for technological products, which are the driving force behind turnover.

-There is a new trend in China that has revolutionized the local digital landscape: social-commerce.
-Social-commerce are platforms that present the characteristics of social networks and marketplaces, allowing users to purchase products directly from the social media pages.
+There is a new trend in China that has revolutionized the local digital landscape: social commerce.
+Social commerce is platform that present the characteristics of social networks and marketplaces, allowing users to purchase products directly from social media pages.

 In most cases, users are young Chinese boys and girls.
 In fact, Pinduoduo is the e-commerce platform with the highest growth rate of users between 19 and 35 years in China.